billymwangi/skincare-recommender-system/README.md

   3. Create a virtual environment (optional)

      python3 -m venv env

      source env/bin/activate   # For Linux/Mac

      env\Scripts\activate      # For Windows

-  4. Install the required dependencies: pip install -r requirements.txt
+  5. Install the required dependencies: pip install -r requirements.txt

      Once the installation steps are complete, you are ready to proceed with using the skincare recommender system.

-     Note: We recommend you  to use Python 3.9 and above for this repository
+     Note: We recommend you  use Python 3.8 and above for this repository

   ## Data
   We scraped our data from the Sephora website using Apify and merged it with another dataset obtained from Kaggle.